msposato1973/JerseySampleContact/README.md

 If, in the eventuality, the compilation from problems, you must first clean up the project, then right click on the project, maven> update project, after say, launch the command for a "maven install" or : click on Run As> Maven Install

+I just fixed the formatting to make the downlod more accessible and catch up, at home with problems with ilmio git bash the procedure had put me all in one directory